ASEM000/pytreeclass/README.md

 A JAX compatible `dataclass` like datastructure with the following functionalities

 - Create PyTorch like NN classes
-- Provides rich visualizations for pytrees wrapped with `@treeclass`.
+- Provides rich visualizations for pytrees wrapped with `@pytc.treeclass`.
 - Boolean indexing on Pytrees in functional style similar to jax.numpy. e.g. `x.at[x<0].set(0) `
 - Apply math/numpy operations on pytrees